 - Includes microfiber pad

-With its lightweight cordless design and 25 minute run-time, the VonHaus is well-suited for cleaning glass around the home.
+With its lightweight cordless design and 25 minute run-time, the VonHaus window vac is well-suited for cleaning glass around the home.
 It also comes with a microfiber pad and spray bottle to help achieve a sparkling finish to your windows.

-A downside is that the VonHaus can't be used in all directions as it starts to leak.
+A downside is the VonHaus can't be used in all directions as it starts to leak.
 This is a big drawback compared to the Leifheit.
 We also don't think it provides the same level of streak-free cleaning as the other models on this list.

 Considering it has a shorter battery life than the Leifheit and can't be used at all angles without the water leaking, it's difficult to recommend the VonHaus as a budget window vacuum.
 If you can find it on offer, however, then it might be worth picking up as it still does a decent job on windows.
 Click here to view its price.